hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 If you're running a [validator client](#beacon-node-and-validator-client), create a test Ethereum address (you can do this in [MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet)).
-Fund this address with testnet ETH using the [Kiln Faucet](https://faucet.kiln.themerge.dev/).
+Fund this address with testnet ETH using a [Sepolia Faucet](https://faucet.sepolia.dev/).

 !!! note